Ahmedabdelaziz77/Weather-API/README.md

 ## Usage

 1. Enter the name of a city or location in the search input field.
-2. Press the Enter key or click the "Search" button.
+2. Press click the "Search" button.
 3. The app will retrieve the weather information from the API and display it on the page.

 ## API Key